 References in the text should be written as (Author, date).
 For example, a work by Smith would be cited as (Smith, 2002).
 If you use a direct quote, use the style (Smith, 2002:100) where "100" is the page number.
 If the same author has multiple publications in any one calendar year, it would be referenced as (Smith, 2002a), (Smith, 2002b), etc. You must reference any ideas, direct quotes, statistics or significant findings of other authors that you cite in the text.
 Do not cite items that are considered common knowledge.
 Remember, plagiarism is a serious academic offense.
-See the Student Discipline Policy in the University of Lethbridge Calendar for more details.
+See the Student Discipline Policy (pp. 80-2) in the 2011/12 University of Lethbridge Calendar for more details.
+Ignorance of what constitutes plagiarism is not a valid excuse for doing it!